Fez Mac Review

-Fez was clearly one of the key missing indie games on the Mac (along with Mark of the Ninja), but it managed to surprise us last month when it finally became available with the Humble Indie Bundle 9.
-Phil Fish did promise a Mac version long ago, but after months without news, it felt like another missed promise (yes, I’m looking at you SWOTOR…).
+Fez was clearly one of the key missing indie games on the Mac, but it managed to surprise us last month when it finally became available with the Humble Indie Bundle 9.
+Phil Fish did promise a Mac version long ago, but after months without news, it felt like another missed promise (.
 Now that we can finally play Fez, I can confirm it was absolutely worth the wait.

 Enter Fez for Mac